pgomezgonzalez/barcode_pipeline/README.md

     - `barcode` = list of barcodes used (i.e. barcode01)
     - `alias` = an alias name you want to give to each barcode (has to be different than barcode name, can be sample_id)
     - `time_point` = time point associated with each barcode
-    - `replicate` = number of replicate of each time point
+    - `replicate` = number of replicates of each time point

 It should look like this: